HEALTHY HAPPY KIDS - PARENTS GUIDE TO WHAT MATTERS MOST

 Finger foods are a great opportunity for trying new foods with children.

-As a pediatric nutritionist, I’ve written a lot about exposing your toddler to a variety of foods without pressure, so she learns to like them and wants to eat them.
+As a pediatric nutritionist, I’ve written a lot about exposing your toddler to a variety of foods without pressure, so they learn to like them and want to eat them.

 The tricks and strategies parents use to get kids to eat often result in short-lived success.

-Repeated exposure to a variety of new foods is a scientifically proven path to learning to like and eat a variety of nutritious foods.
+Repeated exposure to a variety of new foods is a scientifically proven path to learning to like and eat a variety of nutritious foods and healthy snacks.

 Develop Taste Preferences

-You probably already know that what a young child eats early in life contributes significantly to their taste preferences later.
+You probably already know that what a young child eats early in life contributes significantly to their taste preferences later on.

 For example, if sweets are offered early, and regularly, a preference for these foods may develop.

-Use your child’s growing curiosity to offer him a variety of healthy finger foods, to encourage a preference for foods that aren’t loaded with sugar, salt and fat when he’s older.
+Use your child’s growing curiosity to offer them a variety of healthy finger foods to encourage a preference for foods that aren’t loaded with sugar, salt, and fat when they’re older.

 Key Nutrients Your Child Needs